chicomcastro/uber-eats-shopping-predictor/README.md

 A Node.js application that analyzes PDF receipts from Uber Eats, extracts purchase data, and predicts future shopping needs based on purchase patterns.

+It is a simple and easy-to-use tool that helps you understand your shopping habits and make better decisions about what to buy next.

+It was built to help me understand my Uber Eats supermarket shopping habits and make better decisions about what to buy next.

+You can find your Uber Eats receipts at https://www.ubereats.com/br/orders.

 ## Features

 - PDF receipt parsing